Skip to Content

 In short, plant breeding is the intentional manipulation of a plant species to produce offspring with desirable characteristics.
 If this sounds scary, it’s really not.
 The process happens naturally all the time.
 It is how many plant species have different varieties that each grow well in different environmental conditions.

-One pepper plant native to the desert may be more tolerant to low moisture, while another pepper plant can handle occasional flooding or downpours.
+One pepper plant native to the desert may be more tolerant of low moisture, while another pepper plant can handle occasional flooding or downpours.
 This is possible due to countless years of adaptation through natural plant breeding.

 Plant breeding is one of the oldest accomplishments of man.